How can we help you?

 The good news is that you only need to floss once per day.
 Doing it correctly is the key, so ask your dentist or hygienist for tips on getting the most out of your efforts.
 Your whole flossing routine shouldn’t take more than 10-15 minutes a day, and you can consider the time spent as an investment in healthy teeth and gums.

-Schedule Your Next Teeth Cleaning Appointment
+Schedule Your Next Teeth Cleaning Appointment in Mesquite

 It really is possible to avoid cavities and gum disease this way, as long as you back up your efforts with professional teeth cleanings with a hygienist every six months.
 If you are due or even overdue for your next hygiene appointment, call our Mesquite, TX dental office to schedule.